yuxihe/SelfDrivingCarProj/P4-CarND-AdvancedLaneLines/README.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial.

-* First, I defined a function called `histogram_pixel_peaks` to locate the lane lines and fit a polynomial by histogram and sliding window.(#14 code cell in `P4.ipynb`)
+I defined a function called `histogram_pixel_peaks` to locate the lane lines and fit a polynomial by histogram and sliding window.(#14 code cell in `P4.ipynb`)

+In this function:

+* First, I took a histogram of the bottom half of the image.
+* Secondly, I found the peak of the left and right halves of the histogram, which will be the starting point for the left and right lines.
+* Third, I created and initialized some variables and arrays for furture calculation, like the number of sliding windows, the height of windows, the width of the windows +/- margin, and so on.
+* Then, I stepped through the windows one by one:
+* * Identify window boundaries in x and y (and right and left)
+* * Draw the windows on the visualization image
+* * Identify the nonzero pixels in x and y within the window
+* * Append these indices to the lists
+* * If pixels found > minpix pixels, recenter next window on their mean position
+* Finally, I concatenate the arrays of indices, extract left and right line pixel positions and fit a second order polynomial to left and right lanes.

 <img src="output_images/out_img.jpg" width="430"/>